In this Learning Path, you will learn the basics of how to program SIMD code on Arm using Rust.

 rustc 1.82.0-nightly (92c6c0380 2024-07-21)

-Now that you have a working Rust compiler with the features supported in the nightly version, you can continue with building and running the examples included in this learning path.
-Please note that the code examples in this learning path are not optimally written for Rust (to do that you would have to use cargo, find the proper crates to do specific tasks, for example for 2D arrays, which would increase the complexity of this learning path significantly).
+Now that you have a working Rust compiler with the features supported in the nightly version, you can continue with building and running the examples included in this Learning Path.
+The code examples in this Learning Path aren’t optimally written for Rust (to do that you would have to use cargo, find the proper crates to do specific tasks, for example for 2D arrays, which would increase the complexity of this Learning Path significantly).